jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 If your university has a Career Center, ask someone there to take a look at your résumé, but be prepared.
 Everyone has an opinion when it comes to résumés.
-If you ask ten people to look over your résumé, you're likely to get 11 different opinions.
+If you ask ten people to look over your résumé, you're likely to get eleven different opinions.

 Take all recommendations with a grain of salt.
 If you feel comfortable with and like a suggestion, then use it.